pktgen/Pktgen-DPDK/README.md

-set <portlist> tx_cycles <value>   - DEBUG to set the number of cycles per TX burst set <portlist> sport <value>       - Source port number for TCP set <portlist> dport <value>       - Destination port number for TCP set <portlist> seq_cnt|seqcnt|seqCnt <value>
+set <portlist> tx_cycles <value>   - DEBUG to set the number of cycles per TX burst set <portlist> sport <value>       - Source port number for TCP set <portlist> dport <value>       - Destination port number for TCP set <portlist> ttl <value>         - Set the TTL value for the single port more set <portlist> seq_cnt|seqcnt|seqCnt <value>
-                                   - Set the number of packet in the sequence to send [0-16] set <portlist> prime <value>       - Set the number of packets to send on prime command set <portlist> dump <value>        - Dump the next 1-32 received packets to the screen Dumped packets are printed to the log, use 'page log' to view set <portlist> vlan <value>        - Set the VLAN ID value for the portlist set <portlist> jitter <value>      - Set the jitter threshold in micro-seconds set <portlist> src|dst mac <addr>  - Set MAC addresses 00:11:22:33:44:55 or 0011:2233:4455 format
+                                   - Set the number of packet in the sequence to send [0-16] set <portlist> prime <value>       - Set the number of packets to send on prime command set <portlist> dump <value>        - Dump the next 1-32 received packets to the screen Dumped packets are in the log, use 'page log' to view set <portlist> vlan <value>        - Set the VLAN ID value for the portlist set <portlist> jitter <value>      - Set the jitter threshold in micro-seconds set <portlist> src|dst mac <addr>  - Set MAC addresses 00:11:22:33:44:55 or 0011:2233:4455 format